Stremio/stremio-addon-sdk/docs/api/responses/subtitles.md

 Used as a response for [`defineSubtitlesHandler`](../requests/defineSubtitlesHandler.md)

+``id`` - **required** - string, unique identifier for each subtitle, if you have more than one subtitle with the same language, the id will differentiate them

 ``url`` - **required** - string, url to the subtitle file

 ``lang`` - **required** - string, language code for the subtitle, if a valid ISO 639-2 code is not sent, the text of this value will be used instead